YvesCoding/magicscrolljs/snippets/home-intro.en-US.md

 <center>

-It only takes three steps to use `magic-scroll`.
+It only takes three steps.

 </center>